Christian Bethancourt Player Props: Rays vs. Marlins

 - The 9.6 strikeouts per nine innings put together by the Marlins pitching staff ranks third in MLB.

-- The Marlins have a 4.14 team ERA that ranks 14th among all MLB pitching staffs.
+- The Marlins' 4.14 team ERA ranks 14th across all MLB pitching staffs.

-- Marlins pitchers combine to rank 12th in baseball in home runs surrendered (113 total, 1.1 per game).
+- Marlins pitchers combine to rank 11th in baseball in home runs given up (114 total, 1.1 per game).

-- The righty last pitched on Tuesday against the St. Louis Cardinals, when he threw five innings, allowing one earned run while giving up two hits.
+- His most recent time out was on Wednesday against the St. Louis Cardinals, when the righty went six innings, surrendering four earned runs while giving up eight hits.

-- The 25-year-old has amassed a 4.50 ERA and 11.3 strikeouts per nine innings across 15 games this season, while allowing a batting average of .210 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.